Corrector estimates and homogenization errors of unsteady flow ruled by Darcy's law: Correctors

-The remainder part of the proof is devoted to establishing the crucial estimate $\eqref{f:3.11}$ in two steps.
-We adopt the same arguments as given in Lemma $\ref{lemma3.3}$.
-Imposing the parameter $\rho>0$, we decompose the following integral into two parts: the inner part and the near-boundary part, i.e.,
+\textbf{Step 2.} \emph{A further reduction}.
+The remainder part of the proof is devoted to establishing the crucial estimate $\eqref{f:3.11}$ from two important ingredients.
+Introducing the parameter $\rho>0$, we decompose the following integral into two parts: the inner part and the near-boundary part, i.e.,

-Also, we adopt the same notation as in Lemma $\ref{lemma3.3}$ throughout the following proof, and merely consider the equations $\eqref{pde2.1}$ within a finite time $0<T<\infty$.